philip-hawkins-git/BrandLocus/README.md

 **Broad Logo Database**: With access to a vast database of 352 logo classes, Brand Locus boasts comprehensive logo recognition capabilities.
 No matter the brand or logo, Brand Locus can identify it accurately.

-**Path or URL Input**: Convenience is at the core of Brand Locus.
-It accepts input from local file paths or web URLs, making it effortless to analyze logos from various sources.
+**Path, URL, or Youtube Inputs**: Convenience is at the core of Brand Locus.
+It accepts input from local file paths or web URLs and even Youtube links, making it effortless to analyze logos from various sources.

 **Adjustable Confidence Levels**: Tailor Brand Locus to your specific needs by adjusting confidence levels.
 Fine-tune the detection threshold to achieve the precision and recall that matches your requirements.